GlobedGD/globed2/server/protocol.md

 * 12004 - PlayerMetadataPacket - player metadata
 * 12010+ - VoicePacket - voice frame
 * 12011^+ - ChatMessagePacket - chat message

+Room related

+* 13000 - CreateRoomPacket - create a room
+* 13001 - JoinRoomPacket - join a room
+* 13002 - LeaveRoomPacket - leave a room (no need for a response)
+* 13003 - RequestRoomPlayerListPacket - request list of all people in the given room (response 21004)
+* 13004 - UpdateRoomSettingsPacket - update the settings of a room
+* 13005 - RoomSendInvitePacket - send invite to a room
+* 13006 - RequestRoomListPacket - request a list of all public rooms

 Admin related